GGTuran/pet-care-client/README.md

 ## Getting Started

-To start using the Bike Rental website, follow these steps:
+To start using the Pawprints & Tales website, follow these steps:

-1. **Access the Website**: Navigate to the [Bike Rental website](https://pawprints-and-tales.vercel.app/) using your web browser.
+1. **Access the Website**: Navigate to the [Pawprints & Tales](https://pawprints-and-tales.vercel.app/) using your web browser.

 2. **Browse Available Posts**: